roytang/blog/content/replies/2011/01/c1b5x0z/index.md

 - gaming
 ---

-Grotesque Tactics is the daily indie sale today:\nhttp://store.steampowered.com/app/46450/\n\nAny feedback on this game?
+Grotesque Tactics is the daily indie sale today:\nhttp://store.steampowered.com/app/46450/

+Any feedback on this game?